LemmyNet/lemmy-docs/src/administration/from_scratch.md

 ### Pict-rs

-If you used the `--features embed-pictrs` flag, pict-rs should update with lemmy_server.
-Otherwise, refer to [pict-rs documentation](https://git.asonix.dog/asonix/pict-rs) for instructions on upgrading.
+Refer to [pict-rs documentation](https://git.asonix.dog/asonix/pict-rs) for instructions on upgrading.